rcl-coding/tutorial-staticwebsite/lessons/lesson2.md

 All the elements of an HTML page is placed inside this **html** element between the starting and ending tags.

 ### Head Section and Meta
-- Between the html element's starting and ending tags, add the following code :
+- Between the html element's starting and ending tags, add a head element :

 ```html
 <!doctype html>